 What Is Domestic Violence?

 Domestic violence is intentional physical, emotional, or sexual harm inflicted on one member of a household by another.
 This act can occur between partners, parents, and children, or even siblings.
-Incidents of domestic violence can be either singular or ongoing, although two-thirds of all domestic violence cases consist of multiple incidents.
+Incidents of domestic violence can be either singular or ongoing, but two-thirds of all domestic violence cases consist of multiple incidents.
 The overwhelming majority of domestic partner abuse cases involve men abusing women.
 Domestic abuse is also unfortunately common among adults and elderly relatives.

 Unfortunately, where there are domestic violence problems, there is often also the presence of alcohol and drugs.
-According to the United States Bureau of Justice Statistics, 43.6% of domestic abusers have substance abuse problems.1 Alcohol abuse in particular appears to be one of the leading risk-factors in abuse among domestic partners, and 87% of domestic violence program directors agree that risk increases when alcohol or drugs are involved.
-The National Council on Alcoholism and Drug Dependence reports that two-thirds of all domestic violence incidents involve alcohol.
+According to the United States Bureau of Justice Statistics, 43.6% of domestic abusers have substance abuse problems.1 Alcohol abuse in particular appears to be one of the leading risk factors in abuse among domestic partners.
+In fact, it is estimated that about two thirds of all domestic violence incidents involve alcohol.2